techidaily/site-win-advanced/source/_posts/troubleshooting-guide-how-to-fix-a-malfunctioning-sound-card-tips-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-links.techidaily.com/updated-estimating-film-budget-the-cost-of-capturing-melodies-visually-for-2024/"><u>[Updated] Estimating Film Budget The Cost of Capturing Melodies Visually for 2024</u></a></li>
+<li><a href="https://desktop-recording.techidaily.com/new-navigating-through-vlcs-recording-options-for-2024/"><u>[New] Navigating Through VLC's Recording Options for 2024</u></a></li>
+<li><a href="https://remote-screen-capture.techidaily.com/new-tricks-of-the-trade-saving-slides-in-high-definition/"><u>[New] Tricks of the Trade Saving Slides in High Definition</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/updated-in-2024-a-detailed-guide-on-making-gifs-into-stickers-whatsapp-discord-and-telegram-edition/"><u>[Updated] In 2024, A Detailed Guide on Making GIFs Into Stickers WhatsApp, Discord & Telegram Edition</u></a></li>
+<li><a href="https://youtube-web.techidaily.com/ed-in-2024-a-step-by-step-guide-how-to-record-save-and-share-youtube-video-for-no-cost/"><u>[Updated] In 2024, A Step-by-Step Guide How To Record, Save & Share YouTube Video for No Cost</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-get-a-handful-of-personalized-endings-at-zip/"><u>2024 Approved Get a Handful of Personalized Endings, at Zip</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/best-free-stunning-4k-starry-sky-walls-and-backgrounds-download-high-res-images-at-yl-computing/"><u>Best Free Stunning 4K Starry Sky Walls & Backgrounds - Download High-Res Images at YL Computing</u></a></li>
-<li><a href="https://win11.techidaily.com/fixing-no-built-in-error-with-windows-files-and-apps/"><u>Fixing 'No Built-In' Error with Windows Files & Apps</u></a></li>
-<li><a href="https://win-amazing.techidaily.com/get-the-newest-dell-monitor-driver-update-quick-and-easy-process/"><u>Get the Newest Dell Monitor Driver Update - Quick & Easy Process</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/how-effective-is-microsofts-windows-defender-in-shielding-against-cyber-threats-expert-analysis-by-yl-software/"><u>How Effective Is Microsoft's Windows Defender in Shielding Against Cyber Threats? – Expert Analysis by YL Software</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-4-ways-to-transfer-music-from-infinix-hot-40-pro-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 4 Ways to Transfer Music from Infinix Hot 40 Pro to iPhone | Dr.fone</u></a></li>
-<li><a href="https://fox-search.techidaily.com/intuitive-file-search-tool-find-documents-faster/"><u>Intuitive File Search Tool - Find Documents Faster</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/making-ai-write-like-you-tailoring-techniques-for-text/"><u>Making AI Write Like You: Tailoring Techniques for Text</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/pioneer-djs-newest-mixing-console-the-ddj-sr2-with-enhanced-dex3-compatibility-for-dj-pros/"><u>Pioneer DJ's Newest Mixing Console: The DDJ-SR2 with Enhanced DEX3 Compatibility for DJ Pros</u></a></li>
+<li><a href="https://extra-support.techidaily.com/updated-propel-your-workflow-final-cut-pros-must-have-tools/"><u>[Updated] Propel Your Workflow Final Cut Pro’s Must-Have Tools</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/2024-approved-maximizing-viewing-experience-in-android/"><u>2024 Approved Maximizing Viewing Experience in Android</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/can-you-use-windows-defender-simultaneously-with-third-party-antivirus-solutions-insights-from-yl-computing/"><u>Can You Use Windows Defender Simultaneously with Third-Party Antivirus Solutions? - Insights From YL Computing</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/complete-step-by-step-guide-to-securely-erase-files-for-good-in-windows-os-advice-from-yl-software-experts/"><u>Complete Step-by-Step Guide to Securely Erase Files for Good in Windows OS - Advice From YL Software Experts</u></a></li>
+<li><a href="https://youtube-video-recordings.techidaily.com/dslr-vs-mirrorless-optimal-choice-for-video-production/"><u>DSLR vs Mirrorless Optimal Choice for Video Production</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/enhancing-pc-stability-how-effective-is-new-thermal-paste-in-minimizing-processor-errors-learn-from-yl-softwares-analysis/"><u>Enhancing PC Stability: How Effective Is New Thermal Paste in Minimizing Processor Errors?
+Learn From YL Software's Analysis</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/evaluating-windows-defenders-scanning-accuracy-with-tech-guru-yl-software-review/"><u>Evaluating Windows Defender's Scanning Accuracy with Tech Guru YL Software Review</u></a></li>
+<li><a href="https://video-screen-grab.techidaily.com/1715860604717-in-2024-capture-your-screen-in-a-flash-free-no-hassle/"><u>In 2024, Capture Your Screen in a Flash - Free, No Hassle!</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/securing-your-system-adjusting-firewall-settings-in-windows-control-panel-expert-advice-from-yl-software/"><u>Securing Your System: Adjusting Firewall Settings in Windows Control Panel - Expert Advice From YL Software</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/step-by-step-tutorial-for-quick-youtube-videos-capture-using-yls-one-click-youtube-downloader/"><u>Step-by-Step Tutorial for Quick YouTube Videos Capture Using YL's One-Click YouTube Downloader</u></a></li>
+<li><a href="https://fox-access.techidaily.com/under-the-waves-best-practices-in-underwater-filming-with-a-gopro-for-2024/"><u>Under the Waves Best Practices in Underwater Filming with a GoPro for 2024</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/resolving-monitor-issues-what-if-you-encounter-a-blank-display-insights-by-yl-computing/"><u>Resolving Monitor Issues: What If You Encounter a Blank Display?
-Insights by YL Computing</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/understanding-system-crashes-how-insufficient-ram-triggers-failures-insights-by-yl-computing/"><u>Understanding System Crashes: How Insufficient RAM Triggers Failures - Insights by YL Computing</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/unveiling-arc-the-revolutionary-tech-by-yl-computing-enhancing-your-broadcast-needs/"><u>Unveiling ARC: The Revolutionary Tech by YL Computing Enhancing Your Broadcast Needs!</u></a></li>
+<li><a href="https://win-forum.techidaily.com/windows-11-installation-hacks-for-unsupported-cpu-users/"><u>Windows 11 Installation Hacks for Unsupported CPU Users</u></a></li>
 </ul></div>